lsherman98/lsherman98/README.md

 I am a full stack developer living in New York City, passionate about learning, building, and growing as an engineer.

-- 🔭 I’m currently working on a CLI Tool that allows you to easily convert youtube videos to MP3s and add them to a private RSS podcast feed.
+- 🔭 I’m currently working on a CLI Tool that allows you to easily convert youtube videos to MP3s and adds the audio to a private RSS podcast feed.
 - 🌱 I’m currently learning Go and bringing my backend skills to the next level.
 - 💬 Ask me about the last book I read!